 After this disclosure is made to the COE, the COE then responds, with a “response letter.”
 Copies of these are in the folder referenced above as well.

 These letters often let the district know that the COE feels cuts will be needed in the budget to accommodate the increased costs, called “budget solutions” or “budget revisions”.
 Those letters are typically dated either the day of the Board Meeting for approval or a few days beforehand.

-Meaning, of course, that even if the district’s own financial departments are incompetent enough to know that their proposed agreement will drive their district closer to the fiscal cliff, this is a known issue prior to the Board meeting at which the agreement is submitted for approval.
+Meaning, of course, that even if the district’s own financial departments are not competent to realize their proposed agreement will drive their district closer to the fiscal cliff, the COE letter should make this a known issue prior to the Board meeting at which the agreement is submitted for approval.

 Given an email from the person in charge of this process at

 the COE would get immediate attention from the district CBO, every single

 district in this position who has not disclosed their need to make cuts to

 their budget in their AB1200 disclosure knows – before the meeting occurs –